Sehilius/EasyDialogue-UE5/README.md

 To download the plugin, simply download this repository.
 In the project the plugin will be added to, create a folder called "Plugins" on the same layer as the URPOJECT file.
 Extract the downloaded .zip and place the "EasyDialogue" folder into the Plugins folder.

 To use this plugin, another plugin called [GenericGraph](https://github.com/jinyuliao/GenericGraph) is also required.
-A tutorial to install it is provided on it's GitHub page, but is similar to the installation of EasyDialogue.
+A tutorial to how to install and use it is provided on it's GitHub page, but is similar to the installation of EasyDialogue.

 ## Setup Guide